ankitects/anki-manual/src/getting-started.md

     English: Hello
     Page: 12

-In Anki, this collection of related information is called a 'note', and each piece of information is called a 'field'.
+In Anki, this collection of related information is called a _note_, and each piece of information is called a _field_.
 So we can say that this type of note has three fields: "French", "English", and "Page".

-To add and edit fields, click the “Fields…​” button while adding or editing notes.
+To add and edit fields, click the "Fields…​" button while adding or editing notes.
 For more information on fields, please see the [Customizing Fields](editing.md#customizing-fields) section.